steveaf7/ArtistTrack/README.md

  ```

-#### Front End Development
+### Front End Development
-For the library page, I got to know flexbox well, utilizing CSS to display containers of playlists that could potentially contain hundreds of songs all together on the same page.
+For the library page, I, utilized flexbox in CSS to display containers of playlists that could potentially contain hundreds of songs all together on the same page.
 I utilized bootstrap as well as my own CSS to get the look I wanted.
 Here is the navbar template.
 I utilized Django Template Language again, to keep the current page highlighted on the navbar.

 ![image](https://user-images.githubusercontent.com/80490144/121760980-4c82eb00-cae2-11eb-9abc-2732edce6b88.png)

 ```